Elvira Notari: Career

 Elvira along with her husband established their production company.
 After a few name changes they settled on Dora Films, which was named after her daughter, who never worked in the business.
-Dora Films began small as a simple photographic laboratory in 1905.
 Notari's company stood out with their hand-colored film titles called Cinecittà, which were used to preview events and attractions.
 It was not until 1912 that the Dora Film company built a stage set, or teatro di posa¸ and became a full-fledged production house.
 Her husband worked the camera while Elvira directed and wrote the films.
 She is credited as the first woman film director.
 Most of the work done by Dora films was lost, with only a few records remaining.
 Dora Films was a true production company, which included editing, labs and other necessities to create films.
-The live synchronization of music and songs with the images on screen, often hand-drawn or machine colored, are quite possibly the form multimedia form of entertainment ever.
+The live synchronization of music and songs with the images on screen, often hand-drawn or machine colored, are quite possibly the first form of multimedia entertainment ever.

 By the 1920s, the Notari's films had to be distributed throughout the American market as they were denied national circulation in Italy, despite being one of, if not the most, successful and important production company of Italian Cinema for the times.
 Dora Films eventually formed an office in New York, fittingly enough in Little Italy; the films made brought Italian immigrants together and gave education to ideas of Italy for those unaware.

 Dora films also had an acting school of cinematic art.
 At Dora Films, Elvira produced documentaries and short films.
 According to a testimony by her son, Elvira was one to demand a real and true performance from her actors.
 The films produced at Dora films were done through a female gaze as well as dealing with natural life in Italy.
 Elvira would remind her actors about sad moments in her life.
 This was "reminiscent of neorealism".
 Elvira is credited with contributing to the acting school as well as being a scriptwriter.
 It is understood that she might have also worked on the editing of the films they produced.